Gorilla Glue’s Dangers To Dogs

 Gorilla Glue is dangerous to dogs in its uncured state.

-It still has not been established why a dogs are attracted to it.
+It still has not been established why dogs are attracted to it.
 Cats, as one might guess, have better sense.

 Some readers may not be familiar with Gorilla Glue.
 It is categorized as a polyurethane adhesive.
 An excellent technical description is available by clicking here.